domeru369/social-buzz-project/README.md

 * Bonus Find: We noticed a higher score for healthy eating compared to general food.
 This suggests users might be particularly interested in healthy lifestyle content.

+* 16 Content Categories: Your platform boasts a diverse range of content, with 16  unique categories like Food, Science, and Animals.

+* Animals : Social Buzz users are animal lovers!
+The "Animals" category alone sparked a whopping 1,926 reactions!

+* January Rush: People seem to be more social in January, with this month seeing the highest volume of posts.
+Perhaps it's a way to reconnect after the holidays?

 ## 6. Recommendations
 1. Content Strategy by Category: